 Careers and Pathways

 Ark Kings Academy uses the Gatsby Benchmarks as a guide to plan our Pathways and Enrichment programme.
-As part of our commitment to informing our students of the full range of learning and training pathways on offer to them, we are happy to consider requests from training, apprenticeship and vocational education providers to speak to students.
+As part of our commitment to informing our pupils of the full range of learning and training pathways on offer to them, we are happy to consider requests from training, apprenticeship and vocational education providers to speak to pupils.

 In the first instance, requests by providers should be sent to the Academy’s Pathways Lead, Roz Chalk, email@example.com, with a minimum of 6 weeks’ lead time.
 All requests will be considered on the basis of; staffing availability to support the activity, clashes with other planned activity, trips or visits the Academy, interruption to preparation for examinations or rooming and space availability to host the activity.